simon-glitch/simon-glitch.github.io/projects/notes/moodle/final_core_100.md

 The most continuous things will be come founding principles, and will be connected to everything in a meaningful and honorable way.

+Other things, such as passion will also be continued.
+Things like ecological problems and sickness will be discontinued.